Update. The controlling legal precedent seems to be the following quote from the Supreme Court Decision:

 Google search users are paying Google customers.
 Each user pays for the provided service by giving Google data, usually including his or her private information, which Google then uses outside the transactions with this user.
 Users also pay for bandwidth and their computers that are used to transmit this data to Google and to transmit back and render Google ads.
 Finally, the users pay by purchasing goods and services advertised on Google.

-Prior Court Cases are Irrelevant
+Other Prior Cases are Irrelevant

 Less than half a dozen cases that challenged Google search ranking have been brought by dissatisfied website owners, and decided in favor of Google.
 In some of them, courts declared Google search results and ranking as speech under The First Amendment.
 These cases are not relevant.
 Website owners are not Google customers and Google owed them nothing.